Tenders and Contracts

 Terms and Conditions of contract - the General Terms and Conditions set out the basis of the relationship with the Council and the successful tenderer, to which the successful company and the Council must adhere to.
 Tenderers are required to sign up to Pembrokeshire County Council’s terms & conditions in order to have their bids considered for evaluation.
 We may at our discretion accept other terms & conditions.

-Form of Tender or Form of Quotation Tenderers are required to sign this form, which is included in all of our Procurement exercises and provides the Authority with the supplier’s written agreement to abide by all the terms & conditions and requirements of that tender.
+Form of Tender - Tenderers are required to sign this form, which is included in all of our Procurement exercises and provides the Authority with the supplier’s written agreement to abide by all the terms & conditions and requirements of that tender.

 Once I have submitted my tender what will happen next?

-Tender Opening - Following the closing date for receipt of tenders, they are opened by our Legal Services Section to ensure a fair and transparent process.
-The appropriate Procurement Officer who will arrange to carry out the evaluation.
+Tender Opening - Following the closing date for receipt of tenders, they are opened via the secure electronic procurement portal etenderwales by the appropriate Procurement Officer who will arrange to carry out the evaluation.

 Tender Evaluation - Tenders will be evaluated by at least one member of the Procurement service and at least one officer from the relevant service area to ensure a fair and transparent process.
-Contracts are normally awarded on the basis of the most economically advantageous offer (MEAT) which is assessed on a combination of quality and price, both of which are weighted to match the particular requirement e.g. 60% quality; 40% price.
-This is specified within the Invitation to Tender/Quotation documents along with the quality criteria, which are weighted in order of importance.
+Contracts are normally awarded on the basis of the most economically advantageous offer (MEAT) which is assessed on a combination of quality/price or quality/price/social value, all of which are weighted to match the particular requirement e.g. 60% quality; 40% price or 50% quality: 40% price / 10% social value.
+This is specified within the Invitation to Tender documents along with the quality criteria, which are weighted in order of importance.

 Interviews/Presentations - For more complex tenders, suppliers may be required to give a presentation or attend an interview to further clarify and/or promote their bid.
 This would normally be scored as part of the quality element with the weighting always being stated on the Invitation to Tender documents.

 Contract Award - The successful and unsuccessful tenderers will be notified in writing of the award decision.
-If the value of the procurement dictates, the EU Procurement Directives will apply.
-The initial award notification will be subject to a minimum standstill period of 10 calendar days if communicated electronically and a minimum of 15 calendar days if communicated by post.
+If the value of the procurement dictates, the PCR 2015 will apply in that: the initial award notification will be subject to a minimum standstill period of 10 calendar days if communicated electronically and a minimum of 15 calendar days if communicated by post.
 If your bid is unsuccessful the notification will include the award criteria, your score and the score of the winning tenderer, the advantages and disadvantages of your bid compared to the winning tenderer.

 How can I obtain feedback on what I did right or on where I went wrong?

-Unsuccessful companies may request feedback from the Council as to why their tender bid was not successful.
+Even if the PCR 2015 does not apply, unsuccessful companies may request feedback from the Council as to why their tender bid was not successful.
 This request should be submitted in writing.
-A debrief meeting can be arranged if required.

 How do I find out about quotations / opportunities under £25k?

-Please ensure you are registered on www.sell2wales.gov.wales and that you have taken care to select the categories which accurately reflect the goods or services that you offer.
+Please ensure you are registered on Sell2Wales and that you have taken care to select the categories which accurately reflect the goods or services that you offer.
+You could also send business information to the relevant department and ask that your details be stored on file, and/or email firstname.lastname@example.org who will respond with key information.